influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withResult(result)
 ```

-Result holds the result (stdout) of a script template
+"Result holds the result (stdout) of a script template"

 ## obj spec.templateDefaults.resource

-ResourceTemplate is a template subtype to manipulate kubernetes resources
+"ResourceTemplate is a template subtype to manipulate kubernetes resources"

 ### fn spec.templateDefaults.resource.withAction